 "What do I say?" you ask.
 Pray the words of Augustus Toplady, taken from his well-known hymn, "Rock of Ages:"

-Let the water and the blood, from Thy riven side which flowed, Be of sin the double cure; cleanse me from its guilt and power.
+"Rock of Ages, cleft for me, let me hide myself in Thee; Let the water and the blood, from Thy riven side which flowed, Be of sin the double cure; cleanse me from its guilt and power.